TalkinWhip/TalkinWhip.github.io/_posts/2021-06-04-Degoogle-Journey.markdown

 title:  "My Degoogling Journey"
 date:   2021-06-04 14:31:23
 categories: [Professional]
-tags: degoogle, privacy
+tags: degoogle privacy
 ---

-The (Urban Dictinary)[https://www.urbandictionary.com/define.php?term=degoogle] defines Degoogling as "A word commonly used by inexperienced indian IT teachers when attempting to say "the google"" and this is definitely not the way it is meant in this blog post.
+The [Urban Dictinary](https://www.urbandictionary.com/define.php?term=degoogle) defines Degoogling as "A word commonly used by inexperienced indian IT teachers when attempting to say "the google"" and this is definitely not the way it is meant in this blog post.

 Unsurprisingly it is hard to find a definition of degoogling by using google, which (with the digital equivalent of a big, dumb smile) naively and inconspicuously suggests - "Did you mean **Google definition**, your friendly neighbourhood internet search machine?"
 I did not, thank you very much.
 So just use Duckduckgo if you care more about the topic (and I don't mean only for this particular query).

 The goal of it all is to remove Google as far away from your life as possible.
 Unfortunately, by now I've realised that unless you are a total hermit, it's impossible to completely escape their clutches.
-Not using any of the google products directly, avoiding AMP links, having (your browser set up properly)[https://www.privacytools.io/browsers/#browser] and Degoogling your Android are a good start though.
+Not using any of the google products directly, avoiding AMP links, having [your browser set up properly](https://www.privacytools.io/browsers/#browser) and Degoogling your Android are a good start though.

 ## Where I started